suziwillpower/hello-world/README.md

 Suzi here, I like singing, writing music, and learning code.

 I am a robot from outer space.
-And I too like moon tacos.
+And I love Taco Tuesdays on the moon.